Missouri Eviction Notice Templates (5)

 Download: PDF, Word (.docx), OpenDocument

-1-Month Notice to Terminate Month-to-Month Lease – Allows a landlord or tenant to terminate a periodic rental agreement that renews on a month-to-month basis.
-The terminating party must provide at least one (1) month’s notice.
+1-Month Notice to Terminate Month-to-Month Lease – Terminates a periodic rental agreement that renews on a month-to-month basis.

 Download: PDF, Word (.docx), OpenDocument